Nutrition and Food

 If we all looked the same the world would be a very boring place.

 Genes (not jeans) have a lot to do with body shape — there is no “right” weight for someone of a certain height.
-If you are eating and acting healthily, your weight is probably fine.
+Check in with how you feel — that’s the real indicator of a healthy lifestyle.
+If something doesn’t feel right then seek medical care.

 - Think Positive Thoughts